Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 What is a credit card network?

 A credit card network is the party that creates the necessary infrastructure to process transactions between a credit card issuer and a merchant.
-Whenever someone makes a purchase with a credit card, it is processed by a credit card network.
 In return for processing the transaction, the merchant pays the credit card network an interchange fee, which is how the credit card networks make money.

 How do I know my credit card issuer?